stonybrook-lin539/main/source/main/05_mappings/03_transducers_intuition.md

 # Finite-state transductions as transducers

 Our little game may have struck you as a bit silly, but it really captures the essence of finite-state transducers (FSTs).
-If you understand how the game is played and what a valid rule sheet may look, you understand FSTs.
+If you understand how the game is played and what a valid rule sheet may look like, you understand FSTs.
 Let us take a closer look.

 ## From game to transducer